 How Long Do Points Stay on the Record?

-A traffic violation remains on a New York driver’s record for three years after the conviction was passed.
+A traffic violation remains on a New York driver’s record for three years after the conviction.
+This is same answer when asking, “How long do points stay on your license?”

 The driver receives a ticket on April 1st, 2017, he or she will soon await the conviction.